Frequently Asked Questions - Life membership and non-practicing category changes

-In an effort to provide clarity and address member concerns, we have compiled this document with anticipated questions.
+This document is aimed at providing clarity and answering anticipated questions.
 We will add questions and answers to this document as we receive them.

-Why does The Act not permit a former license holder to maintain their designation?
+Why does The Act not permit a former license holder to use a non-modified version of the designation?

-Section 2, subsections j-l of The Act refer to the nature of professional members/license holders:
+Section 2, subsections j-k of The Act defines professional engineers and geoscientists:

 2. In this Act: